Codecademy-Curriculum/MinimalAPI/lessons/outlines/lesson 1_ Design document.md

 Create production-ready minimal APIs using .NET 8 with proper project organization, data validation, error handling, and documentation.

 ### Learning Standards
 1. In ASP.NET Core, Minimal APIs are a simplified approach for building fast HTTP APIs with minimal code and configuration, ideal for microservices and apps that require minimal dependencies.
-[Microsoft Learn - Minimal APIs Overview](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/overview?view=aspnetcore-8.0)
-2. In .NET, the `dotnet new webapi --minimal` command creates a new minimal API project with the basic structure and dependencies.
-[Microsoft Learn - .NET CLI](https://learn.microsoft.com/en-us/dotnet/core/tools/dotnet-new)
+2. In .NET, the `dotnet new web` command creates a new minimal API project with the basic structure and dependencies.
 3. In ASP.NET Core Minimal APIs, the `MapGet()` method is used to define `GET` endpoints that retrieve data from the API.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
 4. In ASP.NET Core Minimal APIs, route parameters can be captured from the URL using parameter binding and constraints to validate input.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
 5. In ASP.NET Core Minimal APIs, the `MapPost()` method is used to define `POST` endpoints that create new resources in the API.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
+6. In ASP.NET Core Minimal APIs, use `MapPost()` method with model binding to accept and process JSON data as C# objects.
-6. In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
+7. In ASP.NET Core Minimal APIs, model binding automatically maps HTTP request data to method parameters using various binding sources like route values, query strings, and request bodies.
-7. In ASP.NET Core Minimal APIs, the `MapPut()` method is used to define `PUT` endpoints that update existing resources in the API.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
+8. In ASP.NET Core Minimal APIs, the `MapPut()` method is used to define `PUT` endpoints that update existing resources in the API.
-8. In ASP.NET Core Minimal APIs, the `MapDelete()` method is used to define `DELETE` endpoints that remove resources from the API.
-[Microsoft Learn - Minimal APIs Quick Reference](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis?view=aspnetcore-8.0)
+9. In ASP.NET Core Minimal APIs, the `MapDelete()` method is used to define `DELETE` endpoints that remove resources from the API.
-9. In ASP.NET Core Minimal APIs, validation can be implemented using Data Annotations and the built-in validation framework.
-[Microsoft Learn - Model validation in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/mvc/models/validation?view=aspnetcore-8.0)
+10. In ASP.NET Core Minimal APIs, validation can be implemented using Data Annotations and the built-in validation framework.
-10. In ASP.NET Core Minimal APIs, error handling can be implemented using exception handling middleware and standardized problem details responses.
-[Microsoft Learn - Handle errors in ASP.NET Core](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/error-handling?view=aspnetcore-8.0)
+11. In ASP.NET Core Minimal APIs, error handling can be implemented using exception handling middleware and standardized problem details responses.
-11. In ASP.NET Core Minimal APIs, OpenAPI documentation can be automatically generated using built-in support for Swagger/OpenAPI specifications.
-[Microsoft Learn - OpenAPI support in minimal API apps](https://learn.microsoft.com/en-us/aspnet/core/fundamentals/minimal-apis/openapi?view=aspnetcore-8.0)
+12. In ASP.NET Core Minimal APIs, OpenAPI documentation can be automatically generated using built-in support for Swagger/OpenAPI specifications.

 ### Lesson Outline